rayneonwnkm-cybersec/portfolio/README.md

 [View Project →](projects/01-metasploitable-unrealircd-lab/)

+### Basic Splunk SIEM Lab

+Built a small SIEM lab using Splunk Enterprise and Splunk Universal Forwarder to collect Windows Security Event Logs from a Windows 10 virtual machine into a centralized logging environment.

+* Configured log forwarding from a Windows endpoint to Splunk.
+* Created detections for failed login attempts using Windows Event ID 4625.
+* Developed basic dashboards and alerts to monitor suspicious authentication activity and potential brute-force attempts.
+* Experimented with additional detections for account creation and privilege-related events using Windows Security Logs.
+* Practiced SPL searches and basic SIEM alerting workflows.
+* Developed a better understanding of Windows Event IDs, log analysis, and fundamental SOC monitoring concepts.

+**Status:** Ongoing

 ### CCTV Location & Management Web Application

 Contributed to the frontend development of a web-based application designed to visualize CCTV locations and support CCTV management.